JasonLocklin/Dissertation/Prisms/Results.md

 ### Spatial Working Memory Task

-In congruence with previous research using this spatial working memory task [@Ferber2006, @Striemer2013], all of the patients who were showing clinical signs of neglect performed very poorly.
+Replicating previous research using this spatial working memory task [@Ferber2006, @Striemer2013], all of the patients who were showing clinical signs of neglect performed very poorly.
+Figure [fig:SWM] plots the patient mean accuracy along with expected range (2 standard deviations from the means) of the neurologically intact and non-neglecting right brain damaged participants from
-Figure [fig:SWM] plots the patient mean "hits minus false alarms" metric along with expected range (2 standard deviations from the means) of the neurologically intact and non-neglecting right brain damaged participants from @Ferber2006.
-While the patient who did not demonstrating neglect on the clinical tasks at time of testing (27) performed similar to the non-neglecting data, the remainder's baseline performance was at least 3 standard deviations outside what was observed in either group.
+@Ferber2006.
+While the patient who did not demonstrate neglect on the clinical tasks at time of testing (27) performed similarly to the non-neglecting group, the remaining patients baseline performance was at least 3 standard deviations outside what was observed in either group.

 TODO: Figure [fig:SWM] goes about here.
 Depicts pre and post-prism SWM performance for all participants, with normative regions.